– Part I –

 “Alright Harvey, I get it.
 You don’t like Roger and you never will.
 That doesn’t mean he is intentionally filling your lungs with moon dust,” the voice said playfully.

 “Every single one of those security monkeys does the same thing.
-All day – in and out, in and out.
+All day – in and out.
 Wave after wave of dust.
 The scrubbers can’t keep up, Gwen!”
 Harvey exclaimed.

 Gwen knew that Harvey was only half-serious.
 But even still, she knew he’d never miss an opportunity to announce his disdain for Roger.
 Deep down though, she smiled at that fact.